Tetrakern/fictioneer/INSTALLATION.md

 Note that any changes made to the theme files will be undone — which you should not have done in the first place.
 Always use a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) for modifications to avoid this issue.
 Your theme options and Customizer settings are preserved, however.

-### Optional: Install Plugin Dependencies

-Fictioneer relies on the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) plugin for a few inputs.
-ACF is already bundled into the theme, but you may want to install it separately to stay on the latest version or use it for your own modifications — which should happen in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
-You cannot access the bundled version in order to prevent non-developer users from accidentally breaking the theme.
-Note that ACF can quickly bloat your database if used without care.

 ### Optional: Additional Plugins

 The [plugin ecosystem](https://wordpress.org/plugins/) of WordPress is vast and often confusing.
 There are plugins for almost everything, in variants, free or premium or "freemium".
 You often find articles about "must-have" plugins — you are well advised to question those.
 Too many plugins can slow down your site, open vulnerabilities, or conflict with the theme.
 Fictioneer is designed as standalone solution and technically works without additional plugins.
 However, nothing is ever complete, so here are a few recommendations anyway.